-UPDATE 1-Brazil's Vale net income plunges on FX, asset writedowns
+UPDATE 2-Brazilian miner Vale's net income slips on currency, higher costs

 Vale faces rising mining royalties at home, after the Brazilian government unveiled plans on Tuesday to raise revenue from mining levies by 80 percent to shore up government finances.

-The miner said net debt reached $22.122 billion in the quarter, down from $22.777 in the first quarter.
-Vale wants to reduce this to between $15 billion and $17 billion this year.

-Investments totalled $894 million in the quarter, the company added, while free cash flow reached $2.151 billion.

 Last month, Vale shareholders approved a share conversion plan to give equal votes to all shares and limit government involvement in the company, a milestone in a country long hobbled by corporate governance abuses.

-(Reporting by Bruno Federowski and Alexandra Alper; Editing by Edmund Blair)
+"Vale remains an evolving bottom-up story with the new management team and set for important corporate governance changes ahead," BTG Pactual said in a client note.
+"Nonetheless, our cautious view on the direction of iron ore prices keeps us on the sidelines," it added.
+(Reporting by Bruno Federowski and Alexandra Alper; Editing by Edmund Blair and Paul Simao)